-Disclosure of micro, small and medium enterprise financial services
+Qualitative disclosure of micro, small and medium enterprise for financial services

-The approved definition of micro, small and medium enterprises and initiatives adopted by the Bank follows the classifications published by Monsha’at – the General Authority for Micro, Small and Medium Enterprises of the Kingdom:
+The approved definition of micro, small and medium enterprises and initiatives adopted by the Bank follows the classifications published by Monsha’at:

 - Micro (Ultrafine): 1-5 fulltime employees with annual revenues less than SAR 3 Mn.